andis-sprinkis/swayscale/README.md

 ---

-**Running Sway as the host graphical environment is not a requirement.** Sway can be launched in a window under X11, so I do assume this solution should work with most of the Linux GUI environments.
+**Running Sway as the host graphical environment is not required.** Sway can be launched in a window under X11, so I do assume this solution works in most of the Linux GUI environments.

 This repository is not a library, so just copy and adapt these files to your needs.